World Model

 ## Direct Agent Access via Platform Functions

-Beyond the three data channels, agents can query world model data directly using [platform functions](https://docs.amigo.ai/agent/platform-functions).
-These are SQL, Python, or AI functions that run on a serverless compute layer and return results mid-conversation.
-Unlike the ambient channel (pre-loaded context) or the queried channel (built-in tool calls), platform functions let the agent construct arbitrary read-only queries at runtime - joining live entity data with analytical aggregations in a single call.
+Beyond the three data channels, agents can query world model data directly using [platform functions](/agent/platform-functions.md).
+These are SQL, AI, Python, and table-valued functions that run on the platform's compute layer and return results mid-conversation.
+Unlike the ambient channel (pre-loaded context) or the queried channel (built-in tool calls), platform functions can join live entity data with analytical aggregations in a single call.

 For the full platform functions reference, see [Platform Functions](/agent/platform-functions.md).